Skip to content

 me.wallet.balance(500);

-• Declares secret scope at wallet.
+• Declares a secret scope at wallet

-• Scope root becomes stealth:
+• The scope root becomes stealth

 ts